-Alternatively, one can have higher income and be eligible through the Medically Needy pathway.
-The Medically Needy program, also called the Medically Needy Spenddown program, allows aged individuals who have incomes over the limit and very high medical expenses to still qualify for assistance with their long-term care costs.
-Simply stated, once their income, after deductions for care, is at or below $469 per month, they are eligible for Medicaid the remainder of the medically needy period.
+After deductions for medical care, once their income is at or below $469 per month, they are eligible for Medicaid the remainder of the medically needy period.
 Married applicants, with both spouses applying for benefits, must spend their income down on care/medical expenses to $632 per month.
 These amounts were once set equal to 64% of the Federal Social Security Income (SSI) level.
 However, it does not readjust annually, but instead requires a legislative change to readjust.

-Please note: Married applicants, unless both spouses are applying for Medicaid, will have their incomes considered separately.
-One should contact a Medicaid planning consultant to better understand his or her eligibility status and how to qualify when married and over the individual income limits.
+Persons exceeding the income or asset limits have a variety of strategies and techniques that can be employed to help a candidate lower his or her countable assets to the point of eligibility.
+One should contact a Medicaid planning consultant to better understand his or her eligibility status and how to qualify when married and / or over the individual income limits.

 Hawaii residents who qualify for Med-QUEST are provided a custom care plan.
 This plan specifies precisely what care services are covered for them via the program.
 In addition to medical care, in the area of long-term care, these benefits might include: